illuminated-g/lv-http-server/README.md

     - [Exception Handling](#exception-handling)
 - [Debugging](#debugging)

+# Usage Agreement & Regulations Compliance Statement

+ Usage of this code as provided does not constitute any guarantee of protection or compliance with public internet and private network regulations.
+Data protection consent regulations, such as GPDR, may only be important for public facing websites that may store user information, even anonymous, and even if just for details such as theming and locale preferences.
+For built-in capabilites, the mechanisms that can be enabled in this server will likely not trigger consent for regulations, such as GPDR, as the internal purposes are only for identifying preferences and a logged-in user which is usually defined as "strictly necessary".
+However, since this server allows plugging in additional functionality it is impossible to predict when consent and compliance requirements will be necessary for sites using this server implementation.
+Therefore it is up to developers using this library to familiarize themselves with their local and client facing regulations related to data protections that may result during client interactions that can identify an individual.
+These statements assume that non-public uses would already be covered under employer IT agreements and it is up to the user of this library to validate the correctness of these assumptions with their IT department.
+This document aims to clearly describe the security and privacy mechanisms available to developers, however it is up to those developers to follow the documentation available in-source and in accompanying documentation and if documentation is lacking, to do their own research on web security and to understand the code.

+ If there are any questions regarding the previous paragraph, please contact the owner of this repository.
+Contacting the owner of this repository is not a guarantee of a response and it remains the responsibility of the user of this code for all known and unknown regulations that may relate to the usage of this code.

 # Overview

 This LV Http Server is intended to both be easy to use for common use-cases but is highly flexible in how it can process requests for those that need extensibility.
 For common uses such as serving files from a directory or simple URL matching to run LV code, the examples should be referenced.
 Examples will demonstrate the much smaller scope of details that are required for using those features than the rest of this readme covers.